cavatappiphp/cavatappi/CONTRIBUTING.md

 We are not currently asking for copyright assignment or any contributor license agreement.
 We are asking that the code be provided under the Apache license (same as the project).

-On behalf of the Lasagna PHP project, we sincerely thank you for your contributions.
+On behalf of the Cavatappi PHP project, we sincerely thank you for your contributions.

 -- Evan